My First (Self-Published) Project is Now Available!

 I share this memory for two reasons: 1) because telling my story enables me to heal; and 2) as we head into a new year, I want to say that the words who do you think you are are significant for all of us.

 When COVID-19 first made its onset, I remember saying to another friend, “Is the whole world going to shut down?”
 A few weeks later, it definitely seemed to me that the whole world was shutting down.
 Everything was changing, and super fast!
-As time went by, like everybody else I knew, I had to think long and hard about the shifts that were happening right under my feet.
-The world was changing, and sooner or later we all would have new and renewed ways of working, loving, and being.
+As time went by, like everybody else I knew, I had to think long and hard about the shifts that were happening in plain sight.
+The world was changing, and sooner or later, we all had new and renewed ways of working, loving, and being.

 When I introduce my students to a concept that I and urban planning scholars call “emancipatory urban planning,” I reference the work of Dr. Gabor Maté.
 His recent best-selling book, The Myth of Normal: Trauma, Illness and Healing in a Toxic Culture is already a best-seller, and I am savoring every word.
 Yet, one of Dr. Maté’s best presentations with Diederik Wolsak and Sat Dharam Kaur ND, where they explore the importance of self-identity and self-awareness – is one of his best conversations online, as far as I am concerned.
 My takeaway is that if as individuals we think that we are worthy and valuable of love, then we will act that way: we will treat ourselves and others with compassion, love, and respect.
 On the other hand, if, deep down, we believe that we are not worthy of compassion, love, and respect, then we might mistreat ourselves and others, or we might rage and scream and point the finger at everyone else and make up all kinds of twisted and justifications for out-of-control behaviors, just as described above.